keisanabria/FS-Security/README.md

 ### In progress:
 - Check how to pass what is being hosted on Dash to Wordpress
-    * Uninstall the libraries I don't need anymore and put back the ones I was using before
 - Change total calories population information to be taken from (https://data.census.gov/table/ACSDT5Y2023.B01001?q=B01001:%20Sex%20by%20Age&g=040XX00US72$0600000) instead.
 So as to not do Section 2.2.
 - Construct the code that will implement the json url links to come to have it set up antes de implementing the data
     * mapCreation will be called by a function where the user chooses what map to show up